Back up Microsoft SQL Server database into a backup vault

 With a backup vault, you can store backups in a single region.
 If you need backups in multiple regions, consider the following options:

 • You can define a backup plan and resource profile that sends backups to two or more OnVault pools with two or more backup vaults.
-You can create these backup vaults in different regions, which provides dual-region protection for your backups.
+Create these backup vaults in different regions, which provides dual-region protection for your backups.
 Note that you will be charged for the storage in each backup vault separately.

-• You can define an OnVault pool that uses a multi-regional Cloud Storage bucket.
+• Define an OnVault pool that uses a multi-regional Cloud Storage bucket.
 Note that this option doesn't provide the protection against modification and deletion that a backup vault provides.

 Backing up Microsoft SQL Server into a backup vault involves the following steps.